andrewcaelliott/my-first-blog/blog/static/md/book-synopsis.md

 ### A Bundle of Energy
 Measuring energy is problematic, perhaps because "energy" as a formally unified concept appears only quite recently in human history.
 So, while in theory the joule underlies them all, in practice we have different schemes for measuring energy of different kinds: electrical, food energy, explosive energy, fuel energy.
 This makes comparisons hard to do and sometimes surprising in outcome.
 ### Bits, Bytes, and Words
-We live in an information-rish society, and measuring information has become important in many ways.
+We live in an information-rich society, and measuring information has become important in many ways.
 It's also one area where we have lived through a period where the everyday measurements of data storage has progressed from kilobytes to Megabytes, Gigabytes, Terabytes, Petabytes and beyond.
 ### Let Me Count the Ways
 This is not a book of mathematics.
 But the mathematical field of combinatorics involves counting combinations and permutations, and this gives rise to some very big numbers indeed, and some of these are very important to understanding what problems can and cannot be solved in a practical sense by computer techniques.